12 Famous Celebrities with Tinnitus in 2024

 First, tinnitus itself is not actually a condition, it’s a symptom of some other problem with the ears, often age-related or noise-induced hearing loss or other ear injury.
 People affected by tinnitus hear a ringing or some other noise in their ears; this noise often does not exist and only the affected person can hear it.

 While tinnitus usually isn’t serious, it can be highly annoying or even nearly deafening for some people, interfering with their ability to concentrate or hear real sound.
-For more information on tinnitus, check out our comprehensive tinnitus article.

 Facing the Stigma – Celebrities with Tinnitus